Thread and task architecture guide

-- Requires SQL Server Enterprise.
+- Requires SQL Server Enterprise edition.

 If the affinity64 mask is configured, the affinity64 mask must be modified to use the new CPUs.

-Best Practices for running SQL Server on computers that have more than 64 CPUs
+Best practices for running SQL Server on computers that have more than 64 CPUs

-Do not use the affinity mask and affinity64 mask server configuration options to bind processors to specific threads.
+Don't use the affinity mask and affinity64 mask server configuration options to bind processors to specific threads.
 These options are limited to 64 CPUs.
 Use the

 SET PROCESS AFFINITY option of ALTER SERVER CONFIGURATION instead.

-Managing the Transaction Log file size
+Transaction log file size management

-Do not rely on autogrow to increase the size of the transaction log file.
+Don't rely on autogrow to increase the size of the transaction log file.
 Increasing the transaction log must be a serial process.
 Extending the log can prevent transaction write operations from proceeding until the log extension is finished.
 Instead, preallocate space for the log files by setting the file size to a value large enough to support the typical workload in the environment.

 The performance of index operations such as creating or rebuilding indexes can be improved on computers that have many CPUs by temporarily setting the recovery model of the database to either the bulk-logged or simple recovery model.
 These index operations can generate significant log activity and log contention can affect the best degree of parallelism (DOP) choice made by SQL Server.

 In addition to adjusting the max degree of parallelism (MAXDOP) server configuration option, consider adjusting the parallelism for index operations using the MAXDOP option.
 For more information, see Configure Parallel Index Operations.
-For more information and guidelines about adjusting the max degree of parallelism server configuration option, see Configure the max degree of parallelism Server Configuration Option.
+For more information and guidelines about adjusting the max degree of parallelism server configuration option, see Configure the max degree of parallelism server configuration option.

 This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server professional.
 If you suspect that there is a performance problem, it is probably not the availability of worker threads.
 The cause is more likely something like I/O that is causing the worker threads to wait.
 It is best to find the root cause of a performance issue before you change the max worker threads setting.
 However, if you need to manually set the maximum number of worker threads, this configuration value must always be set to a value of at least seven times the number of CPUs that are present on the system.
 For more information, see Configure the max worker threads.

-Using SQL Trace and SQL Server Profiler
+Avoid the use of SQL Trace and SQL Server Profiler

-We recommend that you do not use SQL Trace and SQL Profiler in a production environment.
+We recommend that you don't use SQL Trace and SQL Profiler in a production environment.
 The overhead for running these tools also increases as the number of CPUs increases.
 If you must use SQL Trace in a production environment, limit the number of trace events to a minimum.
 Carefully profile and test each trace event under load, and avoid using combinations of events that significantly affect performance.

 SQL Trace and SQL Server Profiler are deprecated.
-The Microsoft.SqlServer.Management.Trace namespace that contains the Microsoft SQL Server Trace and Replay objects are also deprecated.
+The Microsoft.SqlServer.Management.Trace namespace that contains the SQL Server Trace and Replay objects are also deprecated.